Age in City Appropriateness

 General Commentary

-Ageing is positive yet challenging.
-The quality of life for over 65s is influenced by certain public services and they have to be involved in the neighbourhood and supported by infrastructure that can accommodate their needs.
-The question of how age-friendly neighbourhoods are for some older people and how some find it difficult to fit in the city is left unanswered.
+Ageing is positive, demonstrating increases to life expectancy through advances in health and social care, as well as dietary and environmental improvements, and mainly, it simply demonstrates that people are able to enjoy a healthy, fulfilling life for longer.
+Yet it is also challenging, as with age comes increased social and healthcare needs and an increased need for easy access to services.
+The quality of life for over 65s is influenced by certain public provisions and should be supported by local infrastructure designed to accommodate their needs.
+The question of how age-friendly neighbourhoods are for some older people and how some find it difficult to thrive in the city is often left unanswered.

-We at Walulel, in addressing these questions, considered some indicators which are elderly-friendly and grouped them into six categories.
+At Walulel, in addressing these questions, we have considered indicators which contribute to an age-friendly environment and grouped them into six categories.
 These categories are economic, social, health, movability, safety and recreational.
 Indicators within categories are weighted.
 Total weights are harmonised to give a detailed description of neighbourhood performance in age-friendliness.

 Why the metric matters from commercial inhabitant’s perspective